 Methods of Prediction: Main Concepts

 Predictions in clinical research are fundamental techniques that can benefit patients’ outcomes and medical practices.
 Prediction research is the process of predicting future outcomes, based on certain patterns, markers, and variables (Waljee et al., 2014).
-Accurate prediction models can indicate the future course of a treatment or the risk of developing an illness.
-Note that in contrast to the popular explanatory research, predictive research does not tackle the problem of causality or preconceived theoretical concepts.
+Accurate prediction models can indicate the future course of treatment or the risk of developing an illness.
+Note that in contrast to popular explanatory research, predictive research does not tackle the problem of causality or preconceived theoretical concepts.
 Forecast models simply use statistical methods and data mining to predict future clinical outcomes.
 To be more precise, predictions rely on numerous scientific methods which are part of statistical inference.
 Usually, statistical inference techniques are used to draw conclusions from data sets and include procedures, such as regression analysis, linear regression, and vector autoregression models.

 Predictions can shape not only healthcare practices but societies in general.
 From weather forecasts to stock market performance, predicting the future is an essential factor for success.
 Yet, in clinical settings, methods of prediction are paramount as they can literally save lives.
 By implementing accurate methods of prediction and forecast, scientists can explore the predictive properties of certain biomarkers and patients’ characteristics, which can allow them to predict numerous clinical outcomes (e.g., rehospitalization, predictability of patient beds, risk of developing a disease, etc.).
 Therefore, it’s not surprising that predicting health outcomes is vital to patients and families, as well as professionals and governments.

 2. Types of Methods of Prediction and Validation